 The gift tax continues to follow the estate tax, so the gift tax exemption also has increased under the TCJA.
-(See

-Chart 7.)
+(See Chart 7.)
 Any gift tax exemption used during your lifetime reduces the estate tax exemption available at death.
-Using up some of your exemption during your lifetime can be tax-smart, especially if your estate exceeds roughly \$6 million (twice that if you're married).
-(See Case Study 7.)
+Using up some of your exemption during your lifetime can be tax-smart, especially if your estate might exceed roughly \$6 million (twice that if you're married).

-You also can exclude certain gifts of up to \$15,000 per recipient in 2020 (\$30,000 per recipient if your spouse elects to split the gift with you or you're giving joint or community property) without depleting any of your gift and estate tax exemption.
+Under the annual exclusion, you also can exclude certain gifts of up to \$16,000 per recipient in 2022 (\$32,000 if your spouse elects to split the gift with you or you're giving joint or community property) without depleting any of your gift and estate tax exemption.